Skip to main content

 Autumn: Balance and Natural Beauty

 Autumn is often considered the most balanced season to visit Japan.
-Temperatures are mild, skies are clearer, and landscapes turn into deep shades of red, orange, and gold.
+From late September to November, temperatures are mild, skies are clearer, and landscapes transform into deep shades of red, orange, and gold (koyo).
+This season offers both visual beauty and comfortable travel conditions.

-• Autumn foliage (koyo) in temples and mountains
+• Autumn foliage (koyo) in temples, gardens, and mountains

 • Ideal photography conditions